rooklift/disorderBook/README.md

 ## Requirements

-With the help of Medecau, we now use the [Bottle](http://bottlepy.org/) library for request handling; a copy of the library is included in the repo (and will be used if needed), though you could also install it with through `pip install bottle`.
+With the help of Medecau, we now use the [Bottle](http://bottlepy.org/) library for request handling; a copy of the library is included in the repo (and will be used if needed), though you could also install it with `pip install bottle`.

 You might want to [set up a virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/) to do your work in.